pwaldhauer/twittergraph/README.md

 The import script is not very optimized to work with Twitter's API limit, you need to call it several times until fetching is complete.

-The whole thing is more like a proof of concept, i would be pleased if someone takes this and makes it nicer.
+The whole thing is more like a proof of concept, i would be pleased if someone improves it.

 ## 1. Requirements